gacosta89/modeling-tool/README.md

 by selectors have changed by immutable checks and only then re-render the component.

-Finally sagas are async workers that sit and observe the flow of actions, and when the right action is triggered or the right flow is acomplished do a task (fetch data from back end, save data, write the local storage).
+Finally sagas are async workers that sit and observe the flow of actions, and when the right action is triggered or the right flow is acomplished then do a task (fetch data from back end, save data, write the local storage).